How to Become a Licensed Practical Nurse

 Is becoming a Licensed Practical Nurse a good career path?

 A career as a Licensed Practical Nurse (LPN) offers a rewarding path in healthcare.
 LPNs work under the supervision of doctors and registered nurses.
 They provide basic medical care, such as checking vital signs and administering medications.
-This role allows for direct patient interaction and the opportunity to make a difference in people's lives.
-LPNs can find employment in hospitals, nursing homes, and clinics.
-The job market for LPNs is strong, with steady demand for qualified professionals.
+This role is essential in hospitals, clinics, and long-term care facilities.
+LPNs often enjoy a stable job market and the opportunity to make a direct impact on patients' lives.

 - Pros: